Dannyrobb/Daniel-Robin-28-03-2024/README.md

 1. Clone the repository: `git clone [repository_url]`
 2. Install dependencies: `npm install`
-3. Start the development server: `npm start`
+3. Start the development server: `npm run dev`

 Ensure you have Node.js and npm installed on your system.